antonstagge/website/README.md

 Then go and verify the gmail account at: https://accounts.google.com/b/0/DisplayUnlockCaptcha

-`> python3 server.py yourmailaddr yourmailtokenpassword yourdatabasepassword > outputs/date.out &`
+`> nohup python3 server.py yourmailaddr yourmailtokenpassword yourdatabasepassword > outputs/date.out &`

 you are now done!